ingoweiss/manyworlds/README.md

 ```
 ### Organizational Scenarios

-Scenarios which do not have any "thens" are considered "organizational" and are used only to group related scenarios.
-They will not appear as scenarios in the output feature file.
-However their name is used as a "breadcrumb" element in the names of their child scenarios.
+Scenarios without assertions are considered "organizational" and are used to group child scenarios only.
+In output feature files, organizationasl scenarios will not appear as their own scenarios, but their names are used as a "breadcrumb" in the names of their child scenarios.
 The "Bulk operations" scenario in the above example is organizational.

 ### Using the ScenarioForest Class Directly